 These frilly funguses start from a tough base and become somewhat

-cooked to bring out their woodsy taste and distinctive aroma.
-Maitakes have
+generally cooked to bring out their woodsy taste and distinctive aroma.

-generally been hard to get and very expensive, around US $25/pound, but
+Maitakes have generally been hard to get and very expensive, around US

-prices are dropping as production methods are improved.
-I purchased these,
+$25/pound, but prices are dropping as production methods are improved.

-Much appreciated in Japan, this mushroom is very difficult to find fresh in the USA but can be found canned in some Asian markets.
-Fresh Namekos have a slippery gelatinous coating on the cap which may be a turn-off to some but is appreciated by others.
+Much appreciated in Japan, this mushroom is very difficult to find fresh in North America, but can be found canned in some Asian markets.
+Fresh Namekos have a slippery gelatinous coating on the cap, which may be a turn-off to some, but is appreciated by others.
 When canned this coating becomes part of the canning liquid which will be gelatinous to a greater or lesser extent depending on processing.

-The photo specimens were purchased in an 880 ml jar.
+The photo specimens were purchased pickled in an 880 ml jar.
+The

-The largest was 3/4 inch across the cap and 1-3/4 inches long but they do
+largest was 3/4 inch across the cap and 1-3/4 inches long, but they do

-specimens was 0.08 ounces (13 to an ounce).
-In Japan they are often added
+the specimens was 0.08 ounces (13 to an ounce).
+In Japan they are often